-We are proud to unveil our new range of customised fixed fee trademark protection packages, which are designed to meet your specific trademark needs, whether you are a hobbyist, a start-up, an established business or a market leader.
+Our unique fixed fee trademark protection packages are designed to meet your specific trademark needs, whether you are a hobbyist, a start-up, an established business or a market leader.
 Our packages start from $745 (incl.
 GST and government fees) and are all geared towards providing you with the right protection and ongoing support for the life of your brand.
 If any of those packages sound like the right fit for you, please let us know and we can provide you with more detailed information explaining exactly what services are included in those packages and a fixed fee to implement it.
 You can also Book an Appointment to speak with us regarding your trade mark needs or Make an Enquiry through our dedicated Service Portal and we will endeavor to get back to you as soon as possible.

 |Package||Who is it for?||What do you get?|

 |Fast Track Package: The best way to identify and fix problems with your application early on||